Iberian Peninsula: Transportation

 The prospect of the development (as part of a European-wide effort) of the Central, Mediterranean and Atlantic rail corridors is expected to be a way to improve the competitiveness of the ports of Tarragona, Valencia, Sagunto, Bilbao, Santander, Sines and Algeciras vis-à-vis the rest of Europe and the World.

 In 1980, Morocco and Spain started a joint study on the feasibility of a fixed link (tunnel or bridge) across the Strait of Gibraltar, possibly through a connection of Punta Paloma with Cape Malabata.
 Years of studies have made no real progress thus far.

 A transit point for many submarine cables, the Fibre-optic Link Around the Globe, Europe India Gateway, and the SEA-ME-WE 3 feature landing stations in the Iberian Peninsula.
 The West Africa Cable System, Main One, SAT-3/WASC, Africa Coast to Europe also land in Portugal.
 MAREA, a high capacity communication transatlantic cable, connects the north of the Iberian Peninsula (Bilbao) to North America (Virginia), whereas Grace Hopper is an upcoming cable connecting the Iberian Peninsula (Bilbao) to the UK and the US intended to be operative by 2022.
 EllaLink is an upcoming high-capacity communication cable expected to connect the Peninsula (Sines) to South America and the mammoth 2Africa project intends to connect the peninsula to the United Kingdom, Europe and Africa via Portugal and Barcelona by 2023–24.

 Two gas pipelines: the Pedro Duran Farell pipeline and more recently the Medgaz from, respectively, Morocco and Algeria link the Maghreb and the Iberian Peninsula, providing Spain with Algerian natural gas.
 The contract for the first pipeline expires on 31 October 2021 and—amidst a tense climate of Algerian–Moroccan relations—there are no plans to renew it.

 Economy

 The official currency across Iberia is the Euro, with the exception of Gibraltar, which uses the Gibraltar Pound (at parity with Sterling).

 Major industries include mining, tourism, small farms, and fishing.
 Because the coast is so long, fishing is popular, especially sardines, tuna and anchovies.
-Most of the mining occurs in the Pyrenees mountains.
-Commodities mined include: iron, gold, coal, lead, silver, zinc, and salt.
+Commodities mined include iron, gold, coal, lead, silver, zinc, quicksilver, and salt.

 Regarding their role in the global economy, both the microstate of Andorra and the British Overseas Territory of Gibraltar have been described as tax havens.

 The Galician region of Spain, in the north-west of the Iberian Peninsula, became one of the biggest entry points of cocaine in Europe, on a par with the Dutch ports.
 Hashish is smuggled from Morocco via the Strait of Gibraltar.